vryzhov/COSC416-2024/lab6/README.md

 LIMIT 10
 ```

 The output below again is different.
-The last column with the list of genres may look confusing.
-However, "Toy Story" for example is listed under
+The last column with the list of genres may look surprising with "Toy Story" being an Adventure.
+However, "Toy Story" is listed under
 "Children", "Animation", "Comedy", "Adventure", and "Fantasy."
 It's because Diana's average rating for "Adventure" (_3.1857_) is higher than her global average rating (_3.1511_), Toy Story appears in this list.

 <pre>